naseebsidan7/restuarant/README.md

  __Description__ 📝 :

- GitHub User Explorer is modern web application built with React.js (vite) that empowers to seamlessly explore GitHub Profile with a Minimal stylish User Interface.
- Using GitHub API , users can effortlessly retrieve details of any GitHub user by simply inputting thier username.  <br>
+  sanji-gericht is the Modern Web Application Built with React js that empowers users to elevate thier dinning Experience.<br>
  <br>

  __Key Features__ 🔑: